Software updates: limit digital risks with one mouseclick

 This is how you keep your systems up to date:

-• Restart your IT systems regularly.
-That way you can be sure that al least all automatic updates have been performed.
+- Restart your IT systems regularly.
+Then you can be sure that at least all automatic updates have been performed.

-• Update immediately.
-Do not wait.
-Especially if it is a security update.
+- Don't wait and run an update immediately.
+Especially if it is a security patch.

-• Find out who is responsible for updating each system: are you, your IT administrator, your software supplier, or your internet provider?
+- Find out for each system who is responsible for updating: yourself, your IT administrator, your software supplier, or your internet provider.

-• Check that the 'update automatically' setting is on where possible.
-If you are not sure how this works, ask your IT administrator or a cybersecurity expert for help.
+- Check that the ‘automatically update’ setting is on where possible.
+Unsure how this works?
+Get your IT administrator or a cybersecurity expert to help with this.